 "At 2 AM, a Mandarin-speaking grandmother came in with chest pain.
 No interpreter until morning.
 The multilingual boards let her communicate her symptoms, medication list, and allergy to penicillin.
 That allergy alert alone may have saved her life."

-"We put 6 tablets on our ER supply cart.
-The nurses grabbed them constantly — intubated patients, post-op patients who couldn't speak yet, elderly patients with sudden aphasia.
+"We loaded TinkySpeak boards onto the tablets already at our nurse stations and printed QR codes for each bay.
+The nurses pull them up constantly — intubated patients, post-op patients who couldn't speak yet, elderly patients with sudden aphasia.
 It's become as standard as the pulse ox."